 Bisq DAO user reference, a doc which offers practical details on the workings of the DAO, along with high-level technical details.

 Bisq DAO technical overview, along with technical details of BSQ tokens, this doc shows example transactions for several DAO functions.

 Phase Zero: A plan for bootstrapping the Bisq DAO, a doc which offers a more comprehensive overview of Bisq and the Bisq DAO.

-Bisq DAO Basics, a YouTube video series that covers foundational concepts of concepts underlying the DAO such as bitcoin transactions, colored, coins, etc.
+Bisq DAO Basics, a YouTube video series that covers foundational concepts underlying the DAO such as bitcoin transactions, colored coins, etc.